 Youssef Nabil began his photography career in 1992 by staging tableaux in which his friends acted out melodramas recalling film stills from the golden age of Egyptian cinema.
-Later in the 1990s, while working as a photographers' assistant in prominent studios in New York and Paris, he began photographing artists and friends, producing both formal portraits as well as placing his subjects in the realms of dreams and sleep, on the edge of consciousness and far from their public personas.
+Later in the 1990s, while working as a photographers' assistant in studios in New York and Paris, he began photographing artists and friends, producing both formal portraits as well as placing his subjects in the realms of dreams and sleep, on the edge of awareness, far from their daylight selves.

-On his return to Egypt in 1999 he further developed his unique approach to hand painted photography, with portraits of writers, singers and film stars of the Arab world.
-In recent years, especially since settling in Paris and New York, he has started producing self-portraits that reflect his dislocated life away from Egypt.
-In these liminal scenes he lingers between worldly realities and serene dreams, loneliness and fame, tinged with sex and death.
+On his return to Egypt in 1999 he further developed his hand-painted photography, with portraits of writers, singers and film stars of the Arab world.
+In these years, and especially since returning to Paris and New York, he started producing self-portraits that reflect his dislocated life away from Egypt.
+This series that has evolved over the past fifteen years is characterised by liminal scenes in which he lingers between worldly realities and serene dreams, loneliness and fears of death.

-Nabil's distinctive technique of hand-coloring silver gelatin prints removes the blemishes of reality and recalls the heyday of Egyptian film.
-Nabil disrupts prevalent notions of color photography and painting, as well as assumptions about the type of aesthetics associated with art and those identified with popular culture.
-His particular medium evokes a sense of longing and nostalgia and allows his photographs to flicker between our time and another era.
+Nabil's distinctive technique of hand-coloring silver gelatin prints removes the blemishes of reality.
+Nabil disrupts prevalent notions of color photography and painting, as well as assumptions about the aesthetic sensibilities associated with art and those identified with popular culture.
+His hand-colouring evokes a sense of longing and nostalgia and allows his photographs to flicker between our time and another era.

-In 2015, Nabil presented his second video I Saved My Belly Dancer, with actors Salma Hayek and Tahar Rahim, a poetic depiction of Nabil’s fascination with belly dancers and his anxiety over the disappearance of the art form that is unique to the Middle East.
-The 12-minute video also explores shifting perceptions of the position of women in the region, with the amplified sexualisation of their bodies a growing problem in the new social constructs.
+In 2015, Nabil produced his second video, I Saved My Belly Dancer, with actors Salma Hayek and Tahar Rahim, a narration around his fascination with the tradition of belly dancers and the disappearance of the art form that is unique to the Middle East.
+The 12-minute video also explores shifting perceptions of women in the Arab world and the tensions between the amplified sexualisation of their bodies and the continued repression of women in modern Arab society.

 Youssef Nabil is part of various international collections including Collection François Pinault, Paris; LACMA Museum, Los Angeles; The Louis Vuitton Foundation, Paris; Sindika Dokolo Foundation, Luanda; La Maison Européenne de la Photographie, Paris; the joint collection of The British Museum and The Victoria & Albert Museum, London; SCAD Museum of Art, Savannah, GA; Centro de la Imagen, Mexico City; Mathaf Arab Museum of Modern Art, Doha; the Guggenheim Museum, Abu Dhabi;The Studio Museum in Harlem, New York and Pérez Art Museum in Miami.